Death Becomes Her (musical): Act I

 The show opens with Viola Van Horn and her group of immortals sharing "a secret you would die for" by offering the audience a magic potion that grants eternal beauty and perfection ("If You Want Perfection").

 Vain and self-absorbed actress Madeline Ashton performs in the Broadway show Me!
 Me!
 Me! ("For the Gaze").
 She is visited by her old friend and struggling writer Helen Sharp, whom she frequently belittles and insults for her own amusement.
 However, Helen has one-upped Madeline by revealing she is engaged to famed plastic surgeon, Ernest Menville, and relishes the opportunity to get back at her frenemy ("That Was Then, This is Now").

 Madeline invites the two over to her home, where she seduces Ernest ("Tell Me, Ernest"), steals him from Helen and ends up marrying him ("Madeline Ashton's Intimate Wedding Extravaganza"), with Ernest promising during the wedding to stay "til death do us part" ("Ernest's Real Vows").
-Helen, meanwhile, is sent to a psychiatric hospital, where she obsesses over killing Madeline ("Madeline").
+Helen has a psychotic break and is forcibly committed to a mental hospital, where she obsesses over killing Madeline ("Madeline").

-Ten years later, Madeline and Ernest are still unhappily married.
-Madeline has begun to age visibly, costing her acting jobs ("(I See) Me!").
-Ernest, now a plastic surgeon in Hollywood, copes with his regret by drinking ("Til Death").
-The couple are invited to Helen's first book publication, where they find Helen has become young, successful, and beautiful.
-At the party, Madeline is given the business card of Viola Van Horn by her mysterious assistant, Chagall.
-Helen openly flirts with Ernest and further humiliates Madeline by mocking her age and her recent embarrassing movie roles ("Tell Me, Ernest (Reprise)").
+Ten years later, Madeline and Ernest remain unhappily married.
+Madeline has begun to age visibly, costing her acting jobs ("(I See) Me!"), while Ernest copes with his regrets by drinking ("Til Death").
+The couple are invited to the publication of Helen's debut novel, and upon arrival, Madeline is given Viola Van Horn’s business card by a mysterious waiter named Chagall.
+Helen appears, having become mysteriously young, successful, and beautiful.
+She further humiliates Madeline by mocking her age and her recent embarrassing film roles, and openly flirts with Ernest ("Tell Me, Ernest (Reprise)").

 Madeline has a panic attack in the parking lot and vows not to let her career and image "fall apart" before she visits Viola at her home ("Falling Apart").
 Viola offers Madeline the potion on the condition that she vanish from the public eye after ten years to keep its existence a secret.
 She takes the potion, becoming young and beautiful again.
 Viola leaves Madeline with a warning: "take care of your body" ("Siempre Viva").

 Back at Ernest and Madeline's home, Helen breaks in and rekindles her relationship with Ernest, and the two plan to run away together by murdering Madeline ("Let's Run Away Together").
 Upon Madeline's return, she and Helen get into a fight, which results in Madeline falling down the stairs and breaking her neck.
-As Helen comes up with a new plan to report Madeline's death as an accident, Madeline reanimates, accusing Helen of pushing her intentionally ("Confrontation").
+As Helen devises a new plan to report the death as an accident, Madeline suddenly reanimates, accusing Helen of pushing her intentionally.
+As they stare at Madeline, seemingly alive but with a twisted neck, Viola appears onstage and taunts that she has "a secret you would die for" ("Confrontation").